sbcshop/Pico-4G-Expansion/README.md

 ## Setup Pico 4G Expansion
 ### Use 4G expansion module with pico
    * Plug raspberry pi pico at the top of pico 4G expansion
-   * In the folder you see two python file :
+   * In the folder you see two three python file :
      * h